A Coq Mechanization of JavaScript Regular Expression Semantics: A Shallow-Embedded Coq Mechanization of JavaScript Regexes

 \paragraph{Avoiding mutation by recognizing specific usage patterns} Besides potential failures, the specification uses another imperative feature: mutable lists.
 In general, we would need a special encoding to handle mutable lists in a Coq mechanization.
-For instance, we could augment our monadic encoding with a state monad, with a state holding the current value of each mutable list.
+For instance, we could augment our monadic encoding with a state monad to hold the current value of each mutable list.
 However, the regex specification only uses mutable lists in very restricted cases, and they are always copied right before being modified.
-For instance, when compiling capture groups~\cite[Section 22.2.2.6]{ecma_262}, a list is mutated at step \sstep{3.c.viii}, but this list is a local copy which was done at step \sstep{3.c.ii}.
+For example, when compiling capture groups~\cite[Section 22.2.2.6]{ecma_262}, a list is mutated at step \sstep{3.c.viii}, but this list is a local copy which was done at step \sstep{3.c.ii}.
 These two instructions are shown on \cref{fig:list-mutation}.
-In that light, we chose to only use functional immutable lists in our Coq mechanization.
-This keeps the mechanization efforts simple to write and reason about while following the spirit of the standard.
+Given this, we chose to only use functional immutable lists in our Coq mechanization.
+This keeps the mechanization simple to write and reason about while following the spirit of the standard.